LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/exercises.rst

    `Fix it at repl.it <https://repl.it/@launchcode/DebugRuntimeErrors1-CSharp>`__

-#. *Arrr!*  Now find and fix the runtime error in a longer code sample.
+#. *Arrr!*  Now find and fix the compiler error in a longer code sample.

    ::